-But a consumer with multiple inquiries related to the same type of loan within a 14-45 day shopping period will generally see no adverse effect to their credit score, as only one inquiry should be counted.
+But a consumer with multiple inquiries related to the same type of loan within a 14-45 day shopping period will generally see no adverse effect to their credit score, as only one inquiry should be counted against them.

-In fact, auto, mortgage, and student loan inquiries that occur 30 days prior to scoring don’t affect your Fico score, and all such inquiries that occur within a 45-day window are treated as a single inquiry (this isn’t a mix an match deal though…)
+In fact, auto, mortgage, and student loan inquiries that occur 30 days prior to scoring don’t affect your FICO score, and all such inquiries that occur within a 45-day window are treated as a single inquiry (this isn’t a mix and match deal though…)

-For example, think of a person that shops with multiple lenders to obtain a home loan.
-Fico knows it can be a long process, and doesn’t want to discourage consumers from comparison shopping, so they won’t count all those inquiries against you.
+For example, think of a person who shops with multiple lenders to obtain a home loan.
+FICO knows it can be a long process, and doesn’t want to discourage consumers from comparison shopping, so they won’t count all those inquiries against you separately.